-a) General
+- a) General

-1. Verification of RTK-GPS BPMS systems by the Homologator shall take place before the competition starts.
+- Verification of RTK-GPS BPMS systems by the Homologator shall take place before the competition starts.
 It should be performed within 7 days of the competition (recommended the day before).
 The verification may be repeated during the competition if the Officials believe it is necessary.
 The Homologator or designee shall homologate the RTK-GPS BPMS system by verifying that the system is setup per the manufacturer's recommendations and these guidelines.

-b) Slalom
+- b) Slalom

-1. The Homologator must establish the centreline by plotting the entry and exit gates (G1,G2,G3,G4) using the RTK-GPS Antenna and verify centreline with either method below.
+- 1. The Homologator must establish the centreline by plotting the entry and exit gates (G1,G2,G3,G4) using the RTK-GPS Antenna and verify centreline.
+Further, it is recommended that S1 and S6 are plotted and compared to the official survey to identify any errors in setup.

-2. Verification:

-- i.
-Validate using BPMS system.
-To validate using BPMS, the Homologator must plot the gates (G1,G2,G3,G4) and all Slalom buoys (S1,S2,S3,S4,S5,S6) using the RTK-GPS Antenna.
-The system will perform a self-check and validation.
-This will ensure that the Centreline from the entry to exit gates is within tolerances for centreline, diagonals, and average width of the Slalom buoys (S1,S2,S3,S4,S5,S6).

-- ii.
-Validate by comparing the BPMS measurements to the Official Survey.
-To validate using the Official Survey method, the Homologator must plot gates (G1,G2,G3,G4) and Slalom buoys 1 & 6 (S1,S6) using the RTK-GPS Antenna, then compare the BPMS measurements to the Official Survey measurements and ensure that the differences do not exceed the following tolerances:
+- 2. The Homologator must validate the setup by comparing the BPMS measurements to the Official Survey.
+This comparison may be completed manually or automatically using WaterSkiConnect.
+The differences between the RTK-GPS Setup and the Official Survey must not exceed the following tolerances:

-- 1. Centreline (Axe) G1 / G2: +/- 3cm
+- a.
+Centreline (Axe) G1 / G2: +/- 3cm

-- 2. Centreline (Axe) G3 / G4: +/- 3cm
+- b.
+Centreline (Axe) G3 / G4: +/- 3cm

-- 3. G1 G3: +/- 10cm
+- c.
+G1-G3:+/-10cm

-- 4. G3 G4: +/- 10cm
+- d.
+G2-G4: +/- 10cm

-- 5. Centreline (Axe) S1 / S6: +/- 4cm
+- e.
+Centreline (Axe) S1 / S6: +/- 4cm

-A re-validation check during an event can be accomplished by plotting either S1 or S6 and comparing the distance from Centreline (Axe) - S1/S6 with the last validation measurement - either (i) or (ii) above.
+- 3. The Homologator and driver shall verify the centreline by driving through the course on the righthand side, in each direction, and verify that the displayed deviations in each direction are similar.

-3. During the tournament, the Homologator may need to re-validate as necessary depending on conditions by either method.
-In addition, a quick check can be accomplished by driving down the right-hand side on the course in each direction and verify that the display deviations for each direction are similar.
-This should be performed each day prior to the start of the event.
+- 4. During the tournament, the Homologator may need to re-validate as necessary depending on conditions.
+A re-validation check to ensure the course has not moved can be accomplished by rechecking at least one buoy at each end of the course (i.e., G1 and G3), with either a survey/station or RTK-GPS and comparing the results with the last validation.
+Discrepancies of more than 3cm give rise to concern and further checks done to verify course accuracy.

-c) Jump
+- c) Jump

-1. To verify the RTK-GPS centreline, the Homologator must plot the 15ST, 19ST, 15ET, 19ET and the 150m buoys with the RTK-GPS Antenna and verify centreline with either method below.
+- 1. The Homologator must establish the boat path centreline by plotting the 15ST, 19ST, 15ET, 19ET and 180m buoys with the RTK-GPS Antenna and verify centreline.

-2. Verification:

-- Validate using BPMS system.
-To validate using BPMS, the Homologator must plot the 15ST, 19ST, 15ET, 19ET and the 150m buoys using the RTK-GPS Antenna.
-The system will perform a self-check and validation.

-- ii.
-Validate by comparing the BPMS measurements to the Official Survey.
-To validate using the Official Survey method the Homologator must plot the 15ST, 19ST, 15ET and 19ET and the 150m buoys using the RTK-GPS Antenna, then compare the BPMS measurements to the Official Survey measurements and ensure that the differences do not exceed the following tolerances:
+- 2. The Homologator must validate the setup by comparing the BPMS measurements to the Official Survey.
+This comparison may be completed manually or automatically using WaterSkiConnect.
+The differences between the RTK-GPS Setup and the Official Survey must not exceed the following tolerances:

-- 1. Width between 15ST-19ST: +/- 4cm
+- a.
+Width between 15ST-19ST: +/- 4cm

-- 2. Width between 15ET-19ET: +/- 4cm
+- b.
+Width between 15ET-19ET: +/- 4cm

-- 3. Distance between 15ST-15ET: +/- 10cm
+- c.
+Distance between 15ST-15ET: +/- 10cm

-- 4. Distance between 19ST-19ET: +/- 10cm
+- d.
+Distance between 19ST-19ET: +/- 10cm

-- 5. Centreline (Axe) 150m: +/- 20cm
+- e.
+Centreline (Axe) 180m: +/- 20cm

-A re-validation check during an event can be accomplished by plotting the 150m and comparing the distance from Centreline (Axe) - 150m with the last validation measurement - either (i) or (ii) above.
+- 3. The Homologator and driver shall verify the centreline by driving through the course split +2 and a split -2 and verify that the displayed deviations are correct.

-3) During the competition, the Homologator may need to re-validate as necessary depending on conditions by either method.
-In addition, a quick check can be accomplished by driving a split +2 and a split -2 and verify that the display deviation is correct.
-This should be performed each day prior to the start of the event.
+- 4. During the competition, the Homologator may need to re-validate as necessary depending on conditions.
+A re-validation check to ensure the course has not moved can be accomplished by rechecking 15ST and 19ST, with either a survey/station or RTK-GPS and comparing the results with the last validation.
+Discrepancies of more than 4cm give rise to concern and further checks done to verify course accuracy.